cricehomelab/PyQt5DatabaseProject/README.md

 - Set a way to edit these notes.
 - Created a way to clear the text boxes to create a new note.

+Currently, working on:
+- Modify the way that notes are recalled so that more than most recent notes can be recalled.

 Next steps
 - Deleting notes.
-- Modify the way that notes are recalled so that more than most recent notes can be recalled.
 - Adding structure to database to organize notes into "projects" or something similar to that.